 Residents will have a direct influence on patient outcomes through participation in patient counseling, immunization services, community events, specialty pharmacy, disease state management, and Medication Therapy Management.
 There will be additional experiences with established HIV programs in the Louisville and southern Indiana areas.
 Residents will also work to develop collaboration with other area providers and community stakeholders.
 The pharmacist will complete a teaching certificate program and will assist in teaching opportunities and precepting experiences for the Sullivan University College of Pharmacy and Health Sciences.
 The residency program graduates will be leaders in the pharmacy community and will have an active role in advancing community pharmacy practice.
 This program is fully accredited from the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).

 - Great Lakes Residency Conference Several Sullivan University College of Pharmacy and Health Sciences residents attend and present at the Great Lakes Residency Conference held every spring.
-The Annual Great Lakes Pharmacy Residency Conference will be held April 23-26, 2019, at Purdue University.
+The Annual Great Lakes Pharmacy Residency Conference will be held April 28-May 1, 2020, at Purdue University.

-Sullivan University College of Pharmacy and Health Sciences offers pharmacy residents and preceptors in the Louisville area an opportunity to obtain a certificate in teaching.
-All College of Pharmacy and Health Sciences-funded residents are required to get their teaching certificate.
+Sullivan University College of Pharmacy and Health Sciences offers pharmacy residents and preceptors in the Louisville area an opportunity to participate in a Teaching and Learning Curriculum.
+All College of Pharmacy and Health Sciences-funded residents are required to participate.
 This program offers a breadth of experiences in the didactic and experiential setting, seminars devoted to the pedagogy of teaching and precepting, as well as a teaching mentor to provide guidance and feedback throughout the year.

-2018-2019 Sullivan University College of Pharmacy and Health Sciences Teaching Certificate Program Collaborating Partners
+2019-2020 Sullivan University College of Pharmacy and Health Sciences Teaching and Learning Curriculum Collaborating Partners

 - Baptist Health Floyd